mythril-forge/homebrew-spells/spells/cantrips/druidcraft.md

 ## Description
 Whispering to the spirits of nature, you create one of the following effects within range:
-- You create a tiny natural effect, such as a showering of snowflakes, a puff of cloud, a golden orb of sunlight, and so on.
+- You create a miniature natural effect, such as a showering of snowflakes, a puff of cloud, a golden orb of sunlight, and so on.
 - Your magic inspires the wildlife around you, such that you can instantly make flowers blossom, cause seed pods to open, spawn a troop of mushrooms, or amplify natural fragrances.
 - You harmlessly affect the environment around you.
 	You might conjure falling leaves, create breezes in the wind, or provoke chattering among small animals nearby.